Exploring Khao Yai National Park: A Visitor's Guide

 - For conservation purposes, the park limits the number of visitors it allows each day making it a good idea to book your visit with a tour company at least a day in advance.

-- The park draws large number of Thais and foreigners, so it is best to avoid visiting on weekends or public holidays, when the park tends to be particularly crowded.
+- The park draws a large number of Thais and foreigners, so it is best to avoid visiting on weekends or public holidays, when the place tends to be particularly crowded.

-- Be careful of particularly "cheap" prices for taxi journeys from the park entrance: they are often only for one-way journeys.
-When in doubt it is advisable to rely on the tour operators in Pak Chong, Saraburi and Nakhon Ratchasima.
+- Be careful of particularly "cheap" prices for taxi journeys from the park entrance; they are often only for one-way journeys.
+When in doubt it is advisable to rely on tour operators in Pak Chong, Saraburi, and Nakhon Ratchasima.